Scholarships

 Dave Sanders Memorial Scholarship

 The Dave Sanders Memorial Scholarship was established by the Mile High Chapter (Denver) of AITP to honor the memory of Dave Sanders, a computer lab and business instructor at Columbine High School in Littleton, Colorado, who was among those killed on April 20, 1999.
-Awarded annually, it provides grants of tuition and book aid to qualified graduating Columbine High School seniors who intend to pursue an IT-related college degree.
+Awarded annually, it provides aid to university students pursuing an IT-related college degree.

 Learn more